WebAssembly/spec/spectec/test-prose/TEST.md

     - valtype_u0 is BOT.

 Resulttype_ok
-- the value type sequence t* is valid if and only if:
+- the result type t* is valid if and only if:
   - For all t in t*,
     - the value type t is valid.